Criteria and Frequently Asked Questions

 1. What does it mean to have arts and design at the core of a business?

 Your business must create, integrate, or promote the arts as its primary goal.
-Examples include: a new web platform that connects artists, a game company that focuses on music, a software that makes it easier to edit video footage, or an ecommerce site that democratizes the art-buying experience.
-As long as the arts and/or design are critical to your business plan, you are eligible to compete.
+Examples include: an app that connects musicians to their fans, a logistics platform that focuses on the fine art market, software that makes it easier to edit video footage, or new designs for sustainable footwear.
+As long as the arts are critical to your business plan, you are eligible to compete.
 You can check out past recipients of the award here.

 2. How do I apply?

-A panel of judges will review the initial applications and select a group of semi-finalists that will make up the cohort of teams developing their ventures.
-Semi-finalists will be asked to submit additional materials to move onto the final round.
-A panel of expert judges will review the semi-finalist applications and select finalist teams that will participate in the live pitch event in the spring.
-Judges may include former and current MIT Visiting Artists, entrepreneurs in the creative industries, local artists, MIT alumni, and leaders in the arts at MIT.
+A panel of reviewers will evaluate the initial applications and contact applicants if there are any clarifying questions.
+A group of semi-finalists will be selected to develop their ventures as a cohort.
+Semi-finalists will be asked to submit additional materials in the spring to move onto the final round.
+A panel of experts will review the semi-finalist applications and select finalist teams that will participate in the culminating live pitch event.
+Reviewers may include former and current MIT Visiting Artists, entrepreneurs in the creative industries, local artists, MIT alumni, and leaders in the arts at MIT.

-In the initial round, the judges are looking for potential.
+In the initial round, the reviewers are looking for potential.
 Make sure to clearly define your vision and potential impact.
-In the final round, the judges are looking for more mature development of that potential in the business plans, with a clear understanding of your roadmap to success.
+In the final round, the judges are looking for more mature development of that potential in the business plans and prototypes, with a clear understanding of your roadmap to success

 For more information contact: